 The Bank assigns variable remuneration to its employees and directors as a result of their performance (performance bonus).
-It is the responsibility of the Board of Directors and the Assessment, Remuneration and Welfare Board of the Corporate Bodies to set the relevant allocation criteria for each employee and director, respectively, whenever they are allocated.
+It is the responsibility of the Board of Directors and the Assessment, Remuneration and Welfare Board of the Governing Bodies to set the relevant allocation criteria for each employee and director, respectively, whenever they are allocated.
 The variable remuneration paid to employees and directors is recorded against profit or loss in the period to which they relate, although payable in the following year (See Note 28).

-2.15.
+2.14.
 Provisions

-Provisions are recognised when (i) the Bank has a present obligation (legal or resulting from past practices or published policies that imply the recognition of certain responsibilities), (ii) it is probable that an outflow of economic benefits will be required to settle a present legal or constructive obligation as a result of past events and (iii) a reliable estimate can be made of the amount of the obligation.
+Provisions are recognized when (i) the Bank has a present obligation (legal or resulting from past practices or published policies that imply the recognition of certain responsibilities), (ii) it is probable that its payment will be required and (iii) a reliable estimate can be made of the amount of the obligation.

-The measurement of provisions for loan commitments and financial guarantees is made in accordance with the impairment model implemented when adopting IFRS 9, as described in Note 2.6.
+The measurement of provisions for guarantees and other commitments is made in accordance with the impairment model defined by the Bank, as described in Note 2.6.